jc2889/OpenPickleballMachine/README.md

 https://www.prusa3d.com/page/prusaslicer_424/

 # Connect the Pi to Wifi:
-1. Open the SD card on your computer (it should be mounted as the boot partition).
+1. Open the SD card on your computer (it should be mounted as the boot partition), or connect the Pi via ethernet and SSH into it.
 2. In the root directory, create a file named `wpa_supplicant.conf` and add the following content:

    ```txt